 What is state income tax?

-Forty-one states and Washington D.C. have income tax on wages earned from employment.
+Currently, forty-one states and Washington D.C. have state income taxes on wages earned from employment.

 |Indiana||New Jersey||Washington D.C.|